-The main philosophy of yoga is simple: mind, body and spirit are all one and cannot be clearly separated.
-Yet there is a multitude of philosophical ideas developed by looking into the deeper dimensions of the body, mind, and spirit.
+The main philosophy of yoga is simple: mind, body, and spirit are all one and cannot be clearly separated.
+Yet, there is a multitude of philosophical ideas that are helpful to explore the deeper dimensions of the body, mind, and spirit.
 Studying and understanding these ideas are essential to shift our view as ourselves as separate, to realizing the unitive state.